Pratikshinde55/Kubernetes-Rolling-update/README.md

 `version v1` -->> `version v2` -->> `version v3`

 ## Rollback: [undo]
-Switch to older version like version v3 to version v2 this is rollback.
+Switch to Older Version like `version v3` to `version v2` this is rollback.
 This also known as undo in K8s.

 `version v3` -->> `version v2`        `version v2` -->> `version v1`